ECON 0150 | Economic Data Analysis

 \[\text{Y} = \beta_0 + \beta_1 \cdot \text{t} + \varepsilon\]

-> you can see it will often be wrong in the same direction repeatedly
+This model is often wrong in the same direction repeatedly.

 Timeseries: Model 1 (Levels)